Lisocabtagene Maraleucel (Breyanzi)

 • Pediatric primary mediastinal large B-cell lymphoma

 Lisocabtagene maraleucel is available as Breyanzi (Juno Therapeutics Inc., a Bristol-Myers Squibb Company) and is a T-cell product.
 Breyanzi is prepared from the patient's T-cells, which are obtained from the product of a standard leukapheresis procedure.
 The purified CD8-positive and CD4-positive T cells are separately activated and transduced with the replication-incompetent lentiviral vector containing the anti-CD19 CAR transgene.
 Breyanzi is a CD19-directed genetically modified autologous cell immunotherapy administered as a defined composition to reduce variability in CD8-positive and CD4-positive T cell dose.
 The CAR is comprised of an FMC63 monoclonal antibody derived single chain variable fragment (scFv), IgG4 hinge region, CD28 transmembrane domain, 4-1BB (CD137) costimulatory domain, and CD3 zeta activation domain.
 CD3 zeta signaling is critical for initiating activation and antitumor activity, while 4-1BB (CD137) signaling enhances the expansion T cell and persistence of Breyanzi.
-CAR binding to CD19 expressed on the cell surface of tumor and normal B cells induces activation and proliferation of CAR T cells, release of pro-inflammatory cytokines, and cytotoxic killing of target cells (Juno Therapeutics, 2021a).
+CAR binding to CD19 expressed on the cell surface of tumor and normal B cells induces activation and proliferation of CAR T cells, release of pro-inflammatory cytokines, and cytotoxic killing of target cells (Juno Therapeutics, 2024).

-Lisocabtagene maraleucel (Breyanzi) carries the following black box warnings:
+According to the prescribing information, lisocabtagene maraleucel (Breyanzi) carries the following black box warnings:

 Additional warnings and precautions include hypersensitivity reactions, serious infections, prolonged cytopenias, hyopgammaglobulnemia, secondary malignancies, and effects on ability to drive and use machines.